You can add entries at any time until the competition closes, however once entries have been confirmed, they are unable to be changed.

 Entry fees are in USD and are payable by credit card (via secure Stripe Payment Gateway) or Paypal.
 Please follow the prompts when finalising your entry.

-The ‘early-bird’ entry period closes on Monday June 26th at Midnight (UTC-11), 2023.
-The final entry period closes Monday July 17th at Midnight (UTC-11), 2023.
+The ‘early-bird’ entry period closes on Monday June 24th at Midnight (UTC-11), 2024.

 We specifically reserve the right to extend the entry period if the competition is undersubscribed and costs have not been met.